JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+**Today's progress**: Time spent: 1hr

+Started and finished the debugging, that really helped me feel like I knew how to use a debugger properly when I managed to finish all of the sections in 20 minutes (mostly just reading what to do)
+Started working on basic data structure in JS and has  helped reinforce my learning of Arrays in JS (as well as what I know already)
+Especially using useful functions such as, splice, slice, pop  and shift.

+Found the spread operator from ES6 being used in Array's a really convenient way of coping other arrays over!

+Happy with this progress today and has definietly helped reinforce what I've already learnt

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day25: Time Spent:1hr Thoughts: Was a slow start to get into but finished the debugging chapter really quick and have no started the basic data structures, going through arrays again after it did with the basic Javascript really helps reinforce! :) #100daysofcode #FreeCodeCamp

 ### Day 24: 28 January, 2019

 **Today's progress**: Time spent: 1hr